furax124/Protect_Loader/README.md

 # Protect Loader

 ## Description
-Protect Loader is a shellcode loader designed to provide various security and evasion techniques for Go applications.
+Protect Loader is a shellcode loader written in pure golang designed to provide various security and evasion techniques for Go applications.
 It includes features such as shellcode loading, obfuscation, the use of indirect syscalls, and much more.

 ## Features
 - **Shellcode Loading**: Secure shellcode loading using apc method.